Massively Parallel Algorithms for Small Subgraph Counting: Introduction

-\paragraph{Other related work.} Subgraph counting (primarily triangles) was also extensively studied in the streaming model, see~\cite{bar2002reductions,kane2012counting,braverman2013hard,jha2013space,mcgregor2016better,bera2017towards,AKK} and references therein.
+\myparagraph{Other related work} Subgraph counting (primarily triangles) was also extensively studied in the streaming model, see~\cite{bar2002reductions,kane2012counting,braverman2013hard,jha2013space,mcgregor2016better,bera2017towards,AKK} and references therein.
 This culminated in a result that requires space $\tO\rb{m^{3/2} / (T \eps^2)}$ to estimate the number of triangles within a $(1 + \eps)$-factor.
 In the semi-streaming setting it is assumed that one has $\tO(n)$ space at their disposal.
 This result fits in this regime for $T \ge m^{3/2} / n = d_{avg}\cdot m^{1/2}$.
-As a reminder, our MPC result requires $T \ge \sqrt{d_{avg}}$ when $S \in \Theta(n)$.
+As a reminder, our MPC result requires $T \ge \sqrt{d_{avg}}$ when $S = \tO(n)$.

-In a celebrated result, \cite{alon1997finding} designed an algorithm for triangle counting in the sequential settings that runs in $O(m^{2 \omega / (\omega +1 )})$ time, where $\omega$ is the best known exponent of matrix multiplication.
+In a celebrated result, \cite{alon1997finding} designed an algorithm for triangle counting in the sequential settings that runs in $O(m^{2 \omega / (\omega +1 )})$ time, where $\omega$ is the best-known exponent of matrix multiplication.
 Since then, several important works have extended this result to $k$-clique counting~\cite{EG04,V09}.
-In the CRCW PRAM (shared-memory parallel processors) model, several results are known for this problem.
+In the work-depth (shared-memory parallel processors) model, several results are known for this problem.
 There has been significant work on practical parallel algorithms for the case of triangle counting (e.g.\ \cite{arifuzzaman2013patric,suri2011counting,park2013efficient,park2014mapreduce,ST15} among others).
 There is even an annual competition for parallel triangle counting algorithms~\cite{GraphChallenge}.
-For counting $k= 4$ and $k=5$ cliques, efficient practical solutions have also been developed~\cite{ANRDW17,DAH17,ESBD16,HD14,PSV17}. \cite{DBS18} recently implemented the Chiba Nishizeki algorithm~\cite{CN85} for $k$-cliques in the parallel setting; although, their work does not achieve polylogarithmic depth.
-Even more recently,~\cite{Shi2020} enumerated $k$-cliques in the CRCW PRAM in $O\left(m\alpha^{k-2}\right)$ expected work and $O\left(\log^{k-2} n\right)$ depth with high probability, using $O(m)$ space.
-Among other distinctions from our setting, the CRCW PRAM model assumes a shared, common memory.
+For counting $k= 4$ and $k=5$ cliques, efficient practical solutions have also been developed~\cite{ANRDW17,DAH17,ESBD16,HD14,PSV17}. \cite{DBS18} recently implemented the Chiba-Nishizeki algorithm~\cite{CN85} for $k$-cliques in the parallel setting; although, their work does not achieve polylogarithmic depth.
+Even more recently,~\cite{Shi2020} enumerated $k$-cliques in the work-depth model in $O\left(m\alpha^{k-2}\right)$ expected work and $O\left(\log^{k-2} n\right)$ depth with high probability, using $O(m)$ space.
+Among other distinctions from our setting, the work-depth model assumes a shared, common memory.